Victoria is home to only a few animals that may be of danger to people. The risk they pose is reasonably low.

 While seeing a snake may be an intimidating experience, they are typically shy creatures and most will try to avoid confrontation with humans.

 Snakes use venom to kill their prey.
 As snakes in Australia do not perceive humans as food, they do not go looking for people to bite.
-However, bites can occur if people attempt to catch, kill, corner, startle or accidentally stand on a snake.
+However, bites can occur if people attempt to catch, kill, corner, provoke, startle or accidentally stand on a snake.
 Snakes are typically creatures of instinct - if they feel threatened or pain is being inflicted, they may lash out with a bite.

 If bitten by a snake, call an ambulance and try to stay calm.
 In order to slow down the flow of any venom which may have been injected, apply a pressure bandage (improvise if required) over the bite and up the limb, then remain as still as possible.

-Depending on the species of snake and the circumstances that resulted in the bite, it is estimated that around half of all people bitten receive only "dry bites", with no venom being injected.
+Depending on the species of snake and the circumstances that resulted in the bite, it is estimated that more than half of all people bitten receive only "dry bites", with no venom being injected.
 However, you should never assume that you've received a dry bite - always seek immediate medical attention.